Originate/guide/scala/README.md

 0. Always remember Tip 4: "[Do not Live with Broken Windows](http://www.artima.com/intv/fixit.html): Fix each as soon as it is discovered." - The Pragmatic Programmer, Andrew Hunt and David Thomas.

-Part II, [Orthogonality and the DRY Principle](http://www.artima.com/intv/dry.html), is also an interesting reading.
+Part II, [Orthogonality and the DRY Principle](http://www.artima.com/intv/dry.html), is also an interesting read.
 [Full interview](http://www.artima.com/intv/plain.html).

 Static Analysis Tools & Configuration
 -------------------------------------